tchajed/sys-verif-fa25/docs/notes/hoare.md

 First, remember that above the line is a rule's premises (if there are any) and below is its conclusion.

 In general with such proof rules, you will want to start by looking for _axioms_, or rules without premises.
 These are the ends of a proof, where using these rules will finish the proof.
-For other rules (which will be the majority) you will want to read rules from the conclusion to the premises: the effect of `apply`ing in Coq is to transform a goal that looks like the conclusion into the premises.
+For other rules (which will be the majority) you will want to read rules from the conclusion to the premises: the effect of `apply`ing in Rocq is to transform a goal that looks like the conclusion into the premises.
 If there's a Hoare triple in both, then the one in the premise is the "rest of the proof" and the rest of the premises are "side conditions" required to apply this rule.

 For Hoare logic more specifically, read rules **counter-clockwise starting at the bottom left**, starting with the precondition in the goal, observe what preconditions are provided in the premises, see what postcondition needs to be established, and finally see what postcondition this concludes in by looking at the goal.
 Try doing this to understand what the consequence and pure-step rules accomplish.

 :::

-It's best for the purpose of this class to think about $\hoare{P}{e}{\fun{v} Q(v)}$ as a Coq `Prop` that says $e$ has a particular specification, with a definition that we haven't yet given.
+It's best for the purpose of this class to think about $\hoare{P}{e}{\fun{v} Q(v)}$ as a Rocq `Prop` that says $e$ has a particular specification, with a definition that we haven't yet given.
 The rules below are then theorems proven with that definition.
 There are two consequences to this view:

-- The specifications we write will quantify over Coq-level variables (implicitly in the notes, but in Coq we will have to be explicit about this).
-For example, $\hoare{\True}{\operatorname{add}  \, \overline{n} \, \overline{m}}{\fun{v} v = \overline{n + m}}$ should be viewed as being for all values of the Coq variables $n : \mathbb{Z}$ and $m : \mathbb{Z}$.
+- The specifications we write will quantify over Rocq-level variables (implicitly in the notes, but in Rocq we will have to be explicit about this).
+For example, $\hoare{\True}{\operatorname{add}  \, \overline{n} \, \overline{m}}{\fun{v} v = \overline{n + m}}$ should be viewed as being for all values of the Rocq variables $n : \mathbb{Z}$ and $m : \mathbb{Z}$.
-- In addition to using the rules of Hoare logic, we can also use Coq reasoning principles, like `destruct` and arithmetic reasoning about $n$ and $m$.
+- In addition to using the rules of Hoare logic, we can also use Rocq reasoning principles, like `destruct` and arithmetic reasoning about $n$ and $m$.
 The rules will handle anything specific to programs.

 $$\hoare{P(v)}{v}{\fun{w} P(w)} \eqnlabel{value}$$